rickstaa/stable-gym/simzoo/envs/classic_control/cartpole_cost/README.md

 corresponds to the [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/) environment that is included in the openAi gymnasium package.
 It is different in the fact that:

-*   In this version, the action space is continuous, wherein the OpenAi version it is discrete.
+*   The action space is continuous, wherein the original version it is discrete.
 *   The reward is replaced with a cost.
 This cost is defined as the difference between a state variable and a reference value (error).
+*   Some of the environment parameters were changed slightly.

+This modification was first described in [Han et al. 2019](https://arxiv.org/abs/2004.14288).

 ## Observation space